-[1] This rule should guide the conduct of lawyers in private practice serving corporate or government clients.
-While it may have some relevance for lawyers employed within organizations, such lawyers should generally refer to Rule 3.2-3A.

-[2] For the purposes of Rules 3.2-3, and 3.2-8, "organization" is to be interpreted broadly and includes a sole proprietor, partnership, joint venture, society and unincorporated association.

-[3] A lawyer acting for an organization should keep in mind that the organization, as such, is the client and that a corporate client has a legal personality distinct from its shareholders, officers, directors and employees.
+- [1] This rule should guide the conduct of lawyers in private practice serving corporate or government clients.
+While it may have some relevance for lawyers employed within organizations, such lawyers should generally refer to Rule 3.2-3A. [insertion, numbering issue] no change from Nov 2016 version - [2] For the purposes of Rules 3.2-3 and 3.2-8, "organization" is to be interpreted broadly and includes a sole proprietor, partnership, joint venture, society and unincorporated association. [insertion, numbering issue] no change from Nov 2016 - [3] A lawyer acting for an organization should keep in mind that the organization, as such, is the client and that a corporate client has a legal personality distinct from its shareholders, officers, directors and employees.
 While the organization or corporation acts and gives instructions through its officers, directors, employees, members, agents or representatives, the lawyer should ensure that it is the interests of the organization that are served and protected.
-Further, given that an organization depends on persons to give instructions, the lawyer should ensure that the person giving instructions for the organization is acting within that person's actual or ostensible authority.

-[4] In addition to acting for the organization, a lawyer may also accept a joint retainer and act for a person associated with the organization.
+Further, given that an organization depends on persons to give instructions, the lawyer should ensure that the person giving instructions for the organization is acting within that person's actual or ostensible authority. - [4] In addition to acting for the organization, a lawyer may also accept a joint retainer and act for a person associated with the organization.
 For example, a lawyer may advise an officer of an organization about liability insurance.
 In such cases the lawyer acting for an organization should be alert to the prospects of conflicts of interests and should comply with the rules about the avoidance of conflicts of interests (section 3.4).